A Comprehensive Review of Collagen Supplements

 Scientific Evidence:

-- A study in The British Journal of Nutrition involved elderly men with sarcopenia (age-related muscle loss).
-Participants who ingested 15 grams of collagen peptides daily combined with resistance training showed greater increases in muscle mass and strength compared to the placebo group after 12 weeks 6.
+Research in the British Journal of Nutrition involved elderly men with sarcopenia.
+Those who consumed 15 grams of collagen peptides daily, combined with resistance exercises for 12 weeks, showed larger gains in muscle mass and strength than the placebo group [6].

 5. Cardiovascular Health Support